 When you’re relaxing on a lounge chair on your patio, deck, or lawn, it’s likely your pet isn’t far behind.
-At the same time, it’s important to keep in mind the type of environment your backyard provides them and to be cautious about the plants, decorations, and other items they have access to.
+At the same time, it’s important to keep in mind the type of environment your backyard provides for your pets and to be cautious about the plants, decorations, and other items they have access to.

 A place of their own

-As much as your pet likes to be by your side, they also appreciate their own spot.
-Create a special place in your yard just for them, be it a dog house, a patch of soft mulch, or a fenced in area that can serve as a playground.
+As much as pets like to be with their owners, they also appreciate their own space.
+Create a special place just for your pet, be it a doghouse, a patch of soft mulch, or a fenced-in area that can serve as a playground.

-It’s important to make sure your pet has access to adequate food and water while enjoying the outdoors.
-Create a feeding station for them, or set up a shallow baby pool they can cool off in.
-It’s not a bad idea to make some delicious, pet-friendly frozen treats, too.
+Make sure your pet has access to adequate food and water while enjoying the outdoors.
+Create a feeding station, and consider setting up a shallow baby pool for cooling off.
+Another great idea: make some pet-friendly frozen treats for hotter days.

-Ultimately, it’s up to you to keep your pet safe while they spend time in your yard.
-Walk the perimeter every so often to check for weak spots in your fence, newly grown weeds that could be harmful if consumed, and anything else that might cause injury.
+Ultimately, it’s up to you to keep your pet safe while they spend time in the yard.
+Walk the perimeter every so often to check for weak spots in the fence, newly grown weeds that could be harmful if consumed, and anything else that might cause injury.